-Bonus Cantrips (5) – Free cantrips are always nice, Light is a great utility cantrip and Sacred Flame gives access to radiant and save based damage.
+Bonus Cantrips (5) – Free cantrips are always nice, Light is a great utility cantrip and Sacred Flame gives access to radiant and save-based damage.
 Part of this rating is based on Healing Light being a great ability on its own, making the cantrips even better by being the cherry on top.

 Healing Light (5) – Ranged, bonus action healing that doesn’t consume a spell slot and isn’t a spell itself, so doesn’t interfere with your casting.
 The amount of d6s you get for this ability is enough to make it useful and the flexibility of how many you can spend means you can use this to just pick someone up, or heal them for a chunk of hp.
-Combining this ability with the Gift of the Ever Living Ones invocation can create an incredibly hard to kill Warlock.
+Combining this ability with the Gift of the Ever Living Ones invocation can create an incredibly hard-to-kill Warlock.

 Radiant Soul (4) – Radiant resistance is a bit niche, but being able to add damage to some of your offensive spells is a nice damage bump.
 Some spells that can take advantage of this include Guiding Bolt, Sacred Flame, and Green Flame Blade.

-Celestial Radiance (5) – Gives you a large amount of temp hp every rest and a significant amount of temp hp to your party; this is almost the Inspiring Leader feat as a subclass feature, a bit less temp hp for the party but also no 10 minute speech needed.
+Celestial Radiance (5) – Gives you a large amount of temp hp every rest and a significant amount of temp hp to your party; this is almost the Inspiring Leader feat as a subclass feature, a bit less temp hp for the party but also no 10-minute speech needed.

-A Warlock of questionable theming, as you’ve made a deal with a powerful sentient weapon yet you don’t actually wield it, but notable for its power and widespread effect on Charisma based multiclassing.
+A Warlock of questionable theming, as you’ve made a deal with a powerful sentient weapon yet you don’t actually wield it, but notable for its power and widespread effect on Charisma-based multiclassing.

 Expanded Spell List (3) – There are some good spells in general on this list, but a considerable number of spells that won’t be worth casting as the Warlock levels up.
 Shield in this instance is only really useful in a do or die situation, due to the Warlock’s limited slots.

-Hexblade’s Curse (5) – In some ways, this is like a buffed up version of Hex, giving you scaling extra damage, an expanded crit range and potentially a decent heal.
+Hexblade’s Curse (5) – In some ways, this is like a buffed-up version of Hex, giving you scaling extra damage, an expanded crit range, and potentially a decent heal.
 This allows you to save the slot you would have used on Hex, or combine this with Hex for tougher opponents.
 This ability also allows you to qualify for a couple of invocations discussed above.

-Hex Warrior (5) – Proficiency with medium armor and shields is a huge AC boost for a Warlock (though bear in mind neither are starting equipment for a Warlock) and the ability to use Cha for a weapon makes you a competent and SAD gish.
+Hex Warrior (5) – Proficiency with medium armor and shields is a huge AC boost for a Warlock (though bear in mind neither is starting equipment for a Warlock) and the ability to use Cha for a weapon makes you a competent and SAD gish.
 Notably, this allows a bladelock to leave their Dex at +2 for medium armor and max out their Cha, making them excellent at casting and martial attacks without having to compromise.

-Accursed Specter (3) – This is potentially a useful companion, but it won’t age well in higher levels and is very situational in creating it to begin with, needing both a killing blow and a humanoid.
+Accursed Specter (3) – This is potentially a useful companion, but it won’t age well in higher levels and is very situational in creating it, to begin with, needing both a killing blow and a humanoid.

-Armor of Hexes (3) – This is a great defensive ability when it applies, meaning the creature has to get past your AC and then succeed a 50/50 dice roll on top of that.
-This only makes a 3 as it only works on your cursed target, which leaves you open for plenty of other attacks throughout the adventuring day.
+Armor of Hexes (3) – This is a great defensive ability when it applies, meaning the creature has to get past your AC and then succeed in a 50/50 dice roll on top of that.
+This only makes a 3 as it only works on your cursed target, which leaves you open to plenty of other attacks throughout the adventuring day.

 Master of Hexes (3) – This lets you get some extra use out of your curse, however, you need to sacrifice a benefit of the curse to do so.
 If this was purely additive it would be rated a 4.

 If you don’t want to make a deal with a tentacle creature from space, how about a tentacle creature from the depths of the ocean?
-This is a combat orientated Warlock, with some utility features sprinkled in.
+This is a combat-orientated Warlock, with some utility features sprinkled in.

 Expanded Spell List (3) – This isn’t a bad list but it isn’t particularly good either; the higher level spells are nice if you hit those levels.